edgarroman/zappa-django-guide/docs/aws_network_primer.md

-# A Brief Primer on AWS VPC Networking and Lambda functions
+# A Brief Primer on AWS VPC Networking (and how Lambda functions relate)

 Confused on how to create your network environment in AWS?
 Don't worry - you're in good company.
 Configuring and using AWS VPC networking is powerful, but complex.